Useful information during your stay at the Corto Maltes Amazonia

 The rooms do not have a mini-bar fridge, but if needed, we can facilitate the use of the bar or dining room refrigerators for items that must remain cold.

 Due to the voltage available and the local style of construction used in our buildings, neither the installation nor efficient use of air-conditioning is possible.

-We have free WIFI in the communal areas (bar, boutique and terrace) during the hours when power is available.
+We have free WIFI connection 24 hours in the communal areas (bar, boutique and terrace).
+It works all day thanks to solar panels.
 It operates normally, except in cases when there are electricity failures, or during disruptions caused by weather, such as wind and heavy rain, which tend to move the tower and decrease the signal.

 Each bungalow has its own safe.
 Please guard your valuables in it.
 Corto Maltés Amazonía will not be responsible for the loss of valuables that are not deposited in the safe.